Member Spotlight: Adil Mohamed

 Lanae Seaworth was born and raised in Tacoma, Washington and has found her purpose in giving back to her community and helping others see their potential through peer counseling.

 Lanae is a Peer Support Specialist Apprentice at Valeo Vocation, an organization that has participated in the apprenticeship program since 2022.
 The Peer Support Specialist Apprenticeship includes 29 hours of classroom instruction and 2,000 hours of on-the-job training with support from a mentor.
 Lanae started the Peer Apprenticeship program in October 2024 and completed her coursework in May 2025.
-She continues to receive mentorship from Calvin Fahnestock, [insert link to his story] who graduated from the first cohort at Valeo Vocation.
+She continues to receive mentorship from Calvin Fahnestock, who graduated from the first cohort at Valeo Vocation.

 Lanae began working in the mental health field about eight years ago.
 While working in this field, she realized she had a desire to better connect with people, especially because she understood so many of their stories.
 This led her to discover her passion for peer counseling.